Jump Ahead To:

 Though the city is quickly growing, it still maintains its small-town flavor.
 This city is known for its zoning laws, which are designed to maintain and protect the unique character of the city.

 What’s Happening in Parkland

-Though there were no stores in Parkland until the early 200s, all of that has changed with the Shoppes of Parkland, a small shopping center anchored by BJ’s Wholesale Club.
-But Parkland isn’t overrun by shopping, or attractions, for that matter.
+Tthere were no stores in Parkland until the early 2000s, but all of that changed with the Shoppes of Parkland, a small shopping center anchored by BJ’s Wholesale Club.
+But Parkland isn’t overrun by shopping or attractions, for that matter.

 For family fun, there are places such as Monkey Joe’s in nearby Coral Springs, Sugar Sand Park in Boca Raton and Coconut Cove Water Park, also in Boca Raton.